Rachael Goodman, Ph.D.

 • Global development in history and practice

-• Non-governmental organizations and emerging donors
+• Nongovernmental organizations and emerging donors

-• International volunteering and internships
+• International volunteering and service-learning

 • Livelihood strategies and ideas of the good life